hardmanko/ofxCX/docs/programModel.md

 Audio is processed in different ways depending on the type of audio player used.
 CX_SoundBufferPlayer and CX_SoundBufferRecorder wrap CX_SoundStream which wraps RtAudio (https://www.music.mcgill.ca/~gary/rtaudio/).
 If you are using ofSoundPlayer, depending on your operating system it might eventually use FMOD on Windows or OSx (http://www.fmod.org/; although the openFrameworks maintainers are considering moving away from FMOD) or OpenAL on Linux (http://en.wikipedia.org/wiki/OpenAL).
 However, you should check that this information is correct.

 There are other libraries that are a part of openFrameworks that I am not as familiar with, including Poco (http://pocoproject.org/), which provides a variety of very useful utility functions and networking, FreeType (http://www.freetype.org/) which does font rendering, and many others.

+Additionally, CX uses the colorspace package by Pascal Getreuer (http://www.getreuer.info/home/colorspace).

 CX would not have been possible without the existence of these high-quality open-source projects.